 “Stupid is as stupid does.”
-This line appears in Forest Gump, and is a variant of “Handsome is as handsome does in J. R. R. Tolkien’s Lord of the Rings.
+This line appears in Forest Gump, and is a variant of “Handsome is as handsome does” in J. R. R. Tolkien’s Lord of the Rings.
 The proverbial saying can be traced as far back as the 14th Century.
-This tautological assertions means that a person’s intelligence is evidenced by the person’s actions, and not by the person’s looks.
+This tautological assertion means that a person’s intelligence is evidenced by the person’s actions, and not by the person’s looks.
 In other words, it doesn’t matter if you have a degree from Harvard Law School, if you consistently do dumb things, you’re still dumb.
-The problem is sometimes, smart people can earn label-driven education, but their only skill is the capacity to pass examination written by people like them.
+The problem is, sometimes, smart people can earn label-driven education, but their only skill is the capacity to pass examination written by people like them.
 In other words, they’re educated but not intelligent enough to find sand on a sandy beach.

 In this post, we’ve listed three signs that show that you’re educated but not very smart.

 If you’re having a discussion and a smart person doesn’t know an acronym, they won’t hesitate to ask for clarification.
 On the other hand, a stupid person is more likely to feign understanding.

 Intelligent people have an innate passion for learning.
 They’re less self-conscious and don’t feel ashamed and embarrassed when they see an opportunity to learn something new.
 As Jim Winer writes, intelligent people “are not afraid to say: ‘I don’t know.’
 If they don’t know it, they can learn it.”
 This observation is backup up in a classic paper Unskilled and unaware of it by Justin Kruger and David Dunning.
 According to the Dunning-Kruger effect, smart people realize they’re not very good and try to do better.
 On the other hand, stupid people think they’re good at whatever it is, and don’t try to get better and they don’t get any better either.